VA-163

 June 1965: Cdr.
 Harry T. Jenkins, VA-163 Skipper, led the first major strike of the war in Skyhawks against the Dam Dinh, North Vietnam POL storage facility.

 July 18, 1965: Lt.
 Malcom Arthur "Art" Avore was killed when his engine failed as his Skyhawk was catapulted off the Oriskany for a mission over South Vietnam.
-The aircraft sank within seconds and he was unable to escape.
+The aircraft sank within seconds, and he was unable to escape.
 This accident occurred on the last day of the line period for the Oriskany.
 0922 launched the helicopter.
 0932 An A4E aircraft Bureau No. 151089 piloted by Lt.
 Malcom A. Avore crashed (cont.) into the sea approximately 300 yards on the starboard bow following launch from the starboard catapult.
 The plane sank in 75 fathoms of water.
 Position 09-20.0N - 108-51.0E.
 The pilot was not found.
 Maneuvered to avoid aircraft and continue aircraft operations.
 1032 Recovered the helicopter.
 USS Oriskany deck log, 18 July 1965.

 September 9, 1965: Cdr. (later VAdm.)
 James B. Stockdale, Commander Air Wing 16, ejected (BuNo 151134, AH 352) and was captured when he was hit by 57mm AAA during an attack on railway sidings about 15 miles S of Thanh Hoa.
 Cdr.
-Stockdale spent 7+ years as a Prisoner Of War until his release in early 1973.
+Stockdale spent 7+ years as a Prisoner of War until his release in early 1973.

 November 7, 1965: LCdr.
 Charles G. Wack ejected 12 miles off the coast and was rescued by a USAF HU-16 piloted by 1st Lt.
 J. Kirby when he was hit by ground fire as he rolled in on a SAM site 10 miles SW of Nam Dinh.
-Although his Skyhawk was badly damaged by antiaircraft fire he pressed his attack and successfully completed his mission before being forced to eject
+Although his Skyhawk was badly damaged by antiaircraft fire, he pressed his attack and successfully completed his mission before being forced to eject

 November 13, 1965: Cdr.
 Harry Jenkins ejected (BuNo 151067, AH 340) and was captured after he was hit by 37mm AAA during an armed recce mission over Route Package 1.
 Cdr.
 Jenkins spent 7+ years as a Prisoner of War.
 Commander Jenkins was released in February 1973.
 Returning POW Harry Jenkins shares a Banana Split with his wife Marge.